mooncake82/openweathermAPP/README.md

      if (error.status === 404) {
 ```

-So back to our `data.service` here in the `getAll ` method if there's an exception I wanna that error and instead of sending the `Response` object to our component I wanna send an obj that is part of our application domain.
+So back to our `data.service` here in the `getAll ` method if there's an exception I want to catch the error obj - which is an instance of the `Response ` class - and then returning a different kind of error which is specific to our application.

 ```
    public getAll(): Observable<object> {